 7. Cool Spot

-Everyone remembers the little 7-Up mascot named Spot.
+Everyone remembers the little 7-UP mascot named Spot.
 But did you know he had his own video game?
 Well, he did and it was awesome.
 The graphics on this game were top-notch at the time, and the scenery was as good as it got.
-This was just a fun game with a fun character.
-You shot fizzy bubbles at bad guys and surfed on empty 7-Up bottles.
+This was just a fun game all the way around.
+You shot fizzy bubbles at bad guys and surfed on empty 7-UP bottles.
 ‘Nuff said.

 9. Street Fighter II: Special Champion Edition

 I’ve never really been into fighting games, but I think it says a lot about the Genesis era that two fighting games made my list.
 I liked this one a lot.
 It was more campy than Mortal Kombat, but the gameplay was fun and easy to learn.
 I also had a special 6-button controller that only worked with a few games.
 This was one of ’em and I dominated my buddies.